wxt-dev/wxt/docs/entrypoints/sidepanel.md

 In Chrome, side panels use the "side_panel" API, while Firefox uses the "sidebar_action" API.

 :::warning
-Chrome added support for sidepanels in Manifest V3, they are not available in Manfiest V2.
+Chrome added support for sidepanels in Manifest V3, they are not available in Manifest V2.
 :::

 ## Filenames